harness/developer-hub/docs/chaos-engineering/features/gameday/gameday-v2.md

     ![](./static/v2/check-prereq-15.png)

-10. HCE checks if the prerequisites are fulfilled.
+10. You can verify if the prerequisites are fulfilled, and check them.
 If one of them is not fulfilled, you will not be able to execute the experiments.

     ![](./static/v2/pending-prereq-16.png)